LastBlackBoy/PortfolioProjects/README.md

 ## 🧠 About Me
 I’m **Eniayo Ibirogba**, a data analyst with hands-on experience in **operations, compliance, and business intelligence**, passionate about data-driven decision-making.
 My goal is to build scalable dashboards that uncover trends, optimize processes, and support strategic growth.

-- 📍 Based in Ontario, Canada
-- 💼 Supervisor – Operations & Compliance @ Nexim Healthcare
-- 🎓 MSc in Political Science (specializing in International Law & Diplomacy)
 - 💡 Focus Areas: Data Analytics, Process Optimization, and Policy Research

 ---